 Over the last three years resources available to the Youth Offending Service have reduced.
 In 2013/14, there was a net reduction of £114, 000 in the Youth Justice Grant, no reduction for 2014/15 and a 17.4% net reduction of £107, 000 to the Youth Justice Grant for 2015/16.
+During 2016/17 a further 9.5% reduction was applied to the grant, however in 2017/18 an increase of 0.4% has been received.

 The LYOS also had a 3 year savings requirement from the LCC medium term financial strategy (MTFS) between 2015/16 and 2017/18.
-Progress towards this requirement has been achieved to date through reduction to the IMPACT budget, reduction in case management and the services programmes team.
+This has been achieved to date through reductions to the IMPACT budget, reduction in case management and the services programmes team.
 Reductions in the Youth Justice Grant have been achieved by the removal of a manager and senior practitioner and remodeling the service.
 There is an opportunity to minimise the impact of these savings as a result of the YOS integration into the children and Families Service.

-Youth Offending Service Budget for 2016/17
+Youth Offending Service Budget for 2017/18